 - Armor Is Useless: When you're up against a being who can move at the speed of light, at least.

-- Badass Bookworm: Despite appearing as a refined and scholary gentlemen who has chosen to live a quiet life dedicated to reading books, the Black Swordsman manages to singlehandedly slay 200 soldiers in one night.
+- Badass Bookworm: Despite appearing as a refined and scholarly gentlemen who has chosen to live a quiet life dedicated to reading books, the Black Swordsman manages to single-handedly slay 200 soldiers in one night.

-- Badass Cape: The Black Swordsman, during his battle.
+- Badass Cape: The Black Swordsman, during his battle against the English.

-- Barefoot Poverty: At the beginning the young peasant girl is barefoot, though it could be that she was in such a hurry she forgot to put shoes on.
-Later it appears that the Swordsman has provided her with some.
+- Barefoot Poverty: At the beginning the young peasant girl is barefoot, though it could be that she was in such a hurry that she forgot to put shoes on.
+Later, it appears that the Swordsman has provided her with some.

 - Cue the Sun: Following the penultimate battle the sun rises, bringing hope after the gloomy weather in previous scenes.